 The best in the fight nutrition business, by far is George Lockhart.
 Currently, George is in the focus along with Conor McGregor, whose camp he is in.
 However, Conor is definitely not the pinnacle of George’s work.
 After all, he has coached over 100 UFC fighters in nutrition and weight management, 11 of the world champions.
 Actually, he is the nutritionist of Georges St. Pierre as well and has been for a number of years.
-Still, his work is into really known to people that don’t hire him.
-This often raises the question about what the George Lockhart diet is?
+Still, his work is really known to people that don’t hire him.
+This often raises the question about what the George Lockhart diet is and what are some of his main diet tips for grapplers?

-The real reason Geroge Lockhart is so successful with his nutrition advice is simplicity.
-He is a very down to earth guy who doesn’t like to do unorthodox stuff in terms of dieting.
+The real reason George Lockhart is so successful with his nutrition advice is simplicity.
+He is a very down-to-earth guy who doesn’t like to do unorthodox stuff in terms of dieting.
 After all, he does follow everything he says himself and is shredded and in the shape of his life.
 He also used to be a marine and even has a medal for the nutrition plans he provided the Army with.
 The George Lockhart diet is one that works because it is based on principles instead of templates.

-Geroge’s approach to dieting and cutting weight for fighters and grapplers have drastically changed the world of martial arts. currently, most people in the game are either using or look into his methods. the thing with Geroge is that, much like Danaher, he is available only for direct work.
+Geroge’s approach to dieting and cutting weight for fighters and grapplers have drastically changed the world of martial arts.
+Currently, most people in the game are either using or looking into his methods.
+The thing with Geroge is that, much like Danaher, he is available only for direct work.
 Up until a short while ago, there was no information about what the George Lockhart diet is all about.
+Now, all his secrets and diet tips for grapplers and MMA fighters are out.

 Eating the Geroge Lockhart way is actually not hard at all.
 There’s definitely a lot of science involved in the Geroge Lockhart diet.
 However, that doesn’t mean that it is complicated or that they need a degree to follow the basic principles.
 Just like conceptual BJJ is far better than simply going for one technique after another, principle-based nutrition beats templates.
 There are no X weeks to shredded or nonsense like that.
 Lockhart’s approach is simple and it works for everyone.

 What George advocates above all are following common sense.
+There’s nothing magical about his diet tips for grapplers and fighters.
 He likes to limit his fighters to non-processed foods only.
 As much as you think you’re already doing it, you’re wrong.
-AS you’ll discover later in this article, processed foods have a way of creeping into your diet.
+As you’ll discover later in this article, processed foods have a way of creeping into your diet.

-Geroge also likes to use simplicity in supplementation and his pre and post workout meals.
+Geroge also likes to use simplicity in supplementation and his pre and post-workout meals.
 Unlike many other nutrition specialists out there, the George Lockhart diet actually does not require you to drink protein right after training.
 Crazy right?
-Well, not really, if you stop and think about it.
+Well, not BJJreally, if you stop and think about it.

 In today’s world ruled by sugar and sugar derivatives, it is really hard to avoid them.
 Even people that think they’re going sugar-free, are actually ingesting large amounts of it.
 Of course, I’m not talking about natural sugars, like honey or dates here.
 I mean processed sugar and all other processed sweeteners in use.
 The trick with it is that you get them in both savory foods, like pizza and bread as well as sweet ones.